OpenWebconcept/openpdd/README.md

 - Docker
 - PHP and Composer, alternatively you run composer inside Docker with `docker compose run composer <command>`

+Please note that packages prefixed with `ypackagist` are paid and you should provide your own source for them.

 ```sh
 # 1. install composer dependencies